This is what was needed. A man with a green heart.

 Because Jean-Philippe, according to his entourage – the other winemakers, his family – is a bit of a poet.
 He’s always looking for beauty.
 Jean-Philippe must constantly fight against very concrete obstacles – a restrictive nature, administrative and financial difficulties; however, his solutions, his inspiration, he seeks in a passage of literature, or a piece of music.
-While other winemakers might only reason by yield, or liters of wine per hectare, Jean-Philippe rarely talks about figures.

 He explains to me that he “longs for beauty”, a concept he borrows from a book by Jean Giono, Joy of man’s desiring, where the arrival of a providential man changes the life of a village, reintroducing the taste for beauty that had been lost.
 I see Jean-Philippe evolving in Calce and he reminds me of this man.

 The film that takes shape in my imagination is thus, intimate and personal, in search of the beauty nestled in the everyday life, the work, the life of a man.
 This film is the witness of the almost imperceptible changes induced by the passage of time, in the life of Jean-Philippe and in my own life.

 Crowdfunding – CLICK HERE TO HELP US FINISH THIS FILM